JoozG/Working/FASTA_processing/README.md

-"FASTA_processing" is a private project aimed at developed into a fully functional python library.
+"FASTA_processing" is a private project aimed to be developed into a fully functional python library.

 # Status as of December 9, 2024 #